hoffoh/redhat/README.md

 Collect ODF/CEPH data from ODF must-gather, copy paste the absolut path to get data from selected ODF Must gather on the case

+* If you provides argument with the path of the must-gather it will go through the directory after confirm the case number to create the report

 # Share with customer

 ## Share with customer below scripts to collect Ceph data from operator/toolbox or ODF data when must-gather is failing: